Olympics: Haryana to give Rs 50 lakh each to state's 9 women's hockey players | Sports-Games

 - India

-The Haryana government will honour the nine history-making women's hockey players of the state with cash reward of Rs 50 lakh each, Chief Minister Manohar Lal Khattar said on Friday.
+The Haryana government will honour the nine history-making Indian women's hockey team players from the state with a cash reward of Rs 50 lakh each, Chief Minister Manohar Lal Khattar said on Friday.

+An equal amount would also be given to each sportsperson of the state who stood at the fourth position in any event at the Olympics.

 He congratulated the Indian women's team for its best-ever performance at the ongoing Olympics, where it finished fourth after losing 3-4 to Great Britain in the bronze medal play-off match in Tokyo on Friday.
 The Indians played their hearts out and overcame a two-goal deficit to lead 3-2 at half time.
 But a desperate Great Britain gave their everything in the second half and scored two goals to snatch the match from India's hands.